-Below are tips and techniques for removing salsa stains from fabric, upholstery and carpeting.
+Below are tips and techniques for removing salsa stains from clothing, upholstery and carpeting.

 That is because the acids and colors in the tomato can set quickly into the fabric.

-That is not to say that salsa stains cannot be removed after they become old, but only that it will take more time and effort.
+Just because they set easily isn't to say that they cannot be removed after they become old, but only that it will take more time and effort.

-Step 1: Scrape off any excess salsa from the fabric.
+Step 1: Scrape off any excess salsa from the fabric, being careful not to spread the spot further.

 Step 2: Run the fabric under cold running water (not warmer water), letting the water run over the back of the stain so it does not spread it further.

-Step 3: Pretreat the salsa stain with liquid laundry detergent, barely rubbing it in, but more like just coating the stain, and then let it sit for several minutes.
+Step 3: Pretreat the stain with liquid laundry detergent and then let it sit for several minutes.

 Step 4: Rinse well.

-Step 5: Use a white cloth to sponge white vinegar onto the stain caused by the salsa, and then rinse thoroughly.
+Step 5: Use a white cloth to sponge white vinegar onto the stain, and then rinse thoroughly.

-Step 6: Repeat steps 3-5 until you have removed as much of the salsa stain as possible.
+Step 6: Repeat steps 3-5 until you have removed as much of the spot as possible.
 (The sooner you do this after the stain occurs, the easier it will be).

 Step 7: Pretreat with a laundry stain remover and wash as normal.

 Step 8: Make sure before you place the item in the dryer that the stain is completely removed.
-If it is not removed then do not place in the dryer, as it will set the stain.
+If it is not removed then do not place in the dryer, as it will set it.

 Step 9: If step number 7 did not get out the stain again coat the stained area with liquid laundry detergent and let it soak in warm water for around half an hour.
 Then, launder again.